 How to hedge currency risk

-Inherently, an international investment will expose an investor to currency volatility.
-So, we’ve taken a look at some of the considerations for hedging foreign exchange exposure.
+An international investment will create exposure to currency volatility, especially around big events such as Brexit.
+So, we’ve taken a look at some considerations for hedging foreign exchange exposure.

 How do exchange rates affect currency returns?